BlokasLabs/pisound-micro-docs/docs/getting-started.md

 #### Audio

-The bellow schematic shows how to hook up audio jacks to Pisound Micro's A header.
+The schematic below shows how to hook up audio jacks to Pisound Micro's A header.
 You may hook up only the connectors you plan to use.
 If you use connectors for input with normally closed contacts, connect AGND to the closed state pins.

 ![Audio Connections](images/Audio_Connections.png)